Manoj8541/Tic-tac-toe-game-using-Tkinter-python-/README.md

 - **Architecture**: Event-driven programming with callback functions
 - **No External Dependencies**: Uses only Python standard library

+## Acknowledgments

+Special thanks to [@Vishesh-Pandey](https://github.com/Vishesh-Pandey) for providing the base for this project.

 ## Contributing

-a special thanks to @Vishesh-Pandey for providing the base for this project Feel free to fork this project and submit pull requests for:
+Feel free to fork this project and submit pull requests for:
 - UI improvements
 - Sound effects

 ### Installation & Running
-Download code directly from tic_tac_toe.py or
+Download code directly from tic_tac_toe.py

+or
 ```bash
 # 1. Clone or download the repository
 git clone https://github.com/Manoj8541/Tic-tac-toe-game-using-Tkinter-python-.git